Young-ook/container-lab/labs/platform.md

 - [Jenkins](#jenkins)
 - [Spinnaker](#spinnaker)

+# Overview
+Platform engineering builds and maintains internal developer platforms (IDPs) with self-service tools, automated workflows, and standardized environments to boost developer productivity, reduce complexity, and speed up software delivery by abstracting infrastructure details and allowing developers to focus on code.
+It's considered a modern evolution of DevOps, treating the platform itself as a product with developers as customers, ensuring secure, compliant, and efficient application lifecycles.

 ## kind
 kind (Kubernetes IN Docker) is a tool for running local Kubernetes clusters using Docker container 'nodes'.
 Please follow the instructions in [kind.md](kind/kind.md) to enable your local Kubernetes cluster if you don't have testing environment for other labs.